 But then, the coronavirus happened, and the whole world went into shut down – even the Tokyo Olympic Games, which has now been postponed to 2021.
 Disappointed but not disheartened, Kayla has taken advantage of this extra time on her hands to further pursue her passion for art and education by joining the National Youth Basketball Mentorship Programme (NYBMP) as both program mentor and coach.

-Last year, the elite athlete even published her own children’s book titled The Magic of Basketball, a story that’s written in rhyme and follows a young girl’s discovery that there’s more to basketball than what happens on the court and that anything is possible, so long as you work hard.
+In 2019, the elite athlete even published her own children’s book titled The Magic of Basketball, a story that’s written in rhyme and follows a young girl’s discovery that there’s more to basketball than what happens on the court and that anything is possible, so long as you work hard.
 Here, she talks Hive Life through the ups and downs of her career as a professional basketball player, her work with youths, and her thoughts on the sports industry and the #BlackLivesMatter movement.

 What’s it like being a professional basketball player?